2xic/optimization-playground/gan/dal_e.md

   - Looking at figure 3 this is actually quite good at least for the provided data
 - They use CLIP to condition on the captions, cleaver!

 ----

+[Consistency Decoder](https://github.com/openai/consistencydecoder) with provided link to weights (url hardcoded in the init script)

 # [Beating OpenAI CLIP with 100x less data and compute](https://www.unum.cloud/blog/2023-02-20-efficient-multimodality)
 Model is also open source [https://github.com/FreddeFrallan/Multilingual-CLIP](https://github.com/FreddeFrallan/Multilingual-CLIP)